hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

  3. Add a window `load` listener that triggers a `click` event on the "Load" button when the page is loaded.
  4. Add a window `beforeunload` listener that triggers a `click` event on the "Store" button when the page about to be left.
  5. Add a "Clear" button that clears the session storage and than reloads the page preventing the `beforeunload` listener to store the history.

 The indirection of triggering click events on the "Load" and "Store" buttons is necessary, because calling the functions for loading and storing right away would require creating `load` and `beforeunload` listeners in the Elm source code.
 Unfortunately we were not able to find a good way of doing this.
+All changes took place in `elm-lang/virtual-dom` in version 2.0.2, the most recent version at the time of writing this (2016-12-04).
+The modified version of the package can be found at [https://github.com/jchromik/virtual-dom](https://github.com/jchromik/virtual-dom) which is a fork of [https://github.com/elm-lang/virtual-dom](https://github.com/elm-lang/virtual-dom).

+The following sections describes how the modified debugger can be used.

-#### Runtime Debugger setup
+#### Runtime Debugger Setup
 <<< TODO: WRITE! >>>

 ### System boundaries